 - 1. Fill RAJA Gaps: Not all features are available for all programming model back-ends; as models mature, such as OpenMP4.5, these gaps will be filled. - 2.
 Expand RAJA User Guide and Tutorial: Build example codes and user documentation for latest RAJA features and prepare for future tutorials (ATPESC 2018 and SC18). - 3.
 Expand RAJA Performance Suite: Include kernels that exercise more application use cases and RAJA features. - 4.
 Focus RAJA Vendor Interaction: Work with CORAL vendors to address issues as applications port to the Sierra platform at LLNL; establish early interactions with CORAL-2 vendors to ensure RAJA will be supported well on CORAL-2 systems. - 5.
-CHAI-Umpire Integration: Enable applications to customize CHAI array allocations; e.g., to use memory pools for temporaries. - 6.
 Expand Umpire Capabilities: Explore potential collaboration with relevant ECP efforts, such as SICM project.

-4.1.8 Exascale MPI
+4.1.6 WBS 2.3.1.07 Exascale MPI